Hasib345/Blender-Text-Editor-Essentials/README.md

 The goal of this repository is to combine and update all of the features of free addons.

-To use just download as a zip and install it
+To use just download zip and install it

 Addon is for blender3x and works on latest releases